Last Updated on July 24, 2021 by Ope Quadri

 According to another publication on USA Africa Dialogue Series, late General Sani Abacha started accumulating the money he put in Western Banks immediately after he took over power

-He allegedly stole money from Central Bank of Nigeria (CBN) through presidential order under the guise of “National Security”
+He allegedly stole money from the Central Bank of Nigeria (CBN) through presidential order under the guise of “National Security”

 Timeline of how Sani Abacha moved monies out of CBN vaults: